rl-institut/oemof-tabular-plugins/README.rst

     pip install -e .

-OTP requires specific versions oemof-tabular (commit fa1e669c7fee932401895ea34fd2202cab27fcd0 on branch fix/datapackage) and oemof-industry (pip install oemof-industry==0.1.1rc2)
+OTP requires specific versions oemof-tabular (e.g. commit 09346649f75389d9fdafa62c24ae5e95cc0cf291 on dev) and oemof-industry (pip install oemof-industry==0.1.1rc2)
 For installing a suitable version of oemof-tabular, clone oemof-tabular to your local machine.
-Open the repository using e.g. "Git Bash" and switch to the branch "fix/datapackage" then checkout out to the specific commit needed
+Open the repository using e.g. "Git Bash".
+On the dev branch checkout out to the specific commit needed

 .. code::

-    git checkout fix/datapackage
-    git checkout fa1e669c7fee932401895ea34fd2202cab27fcd0
+    git checkout 09346649f75389d9fdafa62c24ae5e95cc0cf291

 Then use an anaconda prompt and move to the local repository of oemof-tabular.
-Install the required oemof-tabular version by
+Install the oemof-tabular version you are on locally by

 .. code::

     pip install .

+Currently (as of Oct10 2025) commit 09346649f75389d9fdafa62c24ae5e95cc0cf291 is the latest oemof-tabular commit on dev.
+Therefore you do not have to checkout on it to install oemof-tabular.

-The suitable oemof.industry version can be installed by specifiying the required version
+The suitable oemof.industry version can be installed by specifiying the required version.

 .. code::